Colorectal cancer

 A positron emission tomography (PET) scan is a type of imaging test.
 It uses a radioactive substance called a tracer to look for disease in the body...

-Read Article Now Book Mark ArticleStages of colon cancer are:
+Read Article Now Book Mark ArticleStages of colorectal cancer are:

-- Stage 0: Very early cancer on the innermost layer of the intestine
+- Stage 0: Cancer is only on the innermost layer of the lining of the intestine

 - Stage I: Cancer is in the inner layers of the colon